C'mon Inner Peace… I Don't Have All Damn Day

 I love that Costa Ricans value natural things, and it shows in everything they do.

-I’ve often claimed that although I’ve lived in both Costa Rica and Mexico, the Mexican people tend to welcome you into their family for a lifetime.
+And, I’ve often claimed that although I’ve lived in both Costa Rica and Mexico, the Mexican people tend to welcome you into their family for a lifetime.
 All the years of traveling to Costa Rica, I have very few Tico’s that I can call my “friend.”
-This trip changed that impression, and I fully accredit that to my son.
+But, this trip changed that impression, and I fully accredit that to my son.

 My son being involved in the surf world seemed to open Tico’s up, a brethren of like minds, I suppose.
 We left this time feeling loved, and as if lifelong friendships were created.

 My family and I hiked the same mountains we have hiked for decades; we visited the crocodiles at Tarcoles bridge, went zip lining at Jaco Ropes, and checked everything off our list, as usual.

 But this time was different.
 Maybe it was the feeling of coming “home,” or maybe it was passing the torch of Pura Vida onto my son and husband?

 Whatever it was, I came home and purchased tickets to return in November of this year.
 Pura Vida, Mae!